Foods and Meal in Japan

 Making Takoyaki in a stand

-Tako means octopus, so a small piece of octopus is put into the batter in each mold.
+Tako means octopus, so a small piece of octopus is put into food.

 The inside of Takoyaki is very hot and creamy.